ogbabydiesal/tokengate/README.md

 ## About
 Sound Chain is collaborative spectral composition enabled using Web3 tech.
 Participants may access parts of the audio spectrum via NFTs.
 Writing data to the spectrum only costs gas.

 This repo references smart contracts deployed on the Kovan test network.
-So while testing,change your wallet to Kovan from Mainnet.
+So while testing, change your wallet to Kovan from Mainnet.

 Each NFT gives the owner access to a particular frequency component in time.
 If I collect FFNT 10, then I would have write access to the first frame of audio for the sound piece.
 If I collect FFNFT 128, then I would have write access to the second frame of audio.